NH3Lan/jackson-wang/README_EN.md

+# JacksonWANG.skill
-# magicman2 · Jackson Wang Thinking OS
+Jackson Wang Thinking OS

 > "Feeling not okay is okay.
-Why the fuck do we have to feel okay all the time?" — Jackson Wang, MAGICMAN 2 World Tour (2025)
+Why the fuck do we have to feel okay all the time?" — Jackson Wang, MAGICMAN2

 A runnable cognitive framework distilled from Jackson Wang.

-Not a fan site — a thinking tool.
+The skill's current persona is magicman2 — and just like him, it keeps evolving.

+skill will evolve too.
+Looking forward to JWANG 2.0 together.

 See your own problems through someone else's eyes.
+From daily to lifetime.

 ---

+Excited to release my first toy project — my first step transitioning from wetlab to drylab.

+Biochem student here, professionally trained in distillation and purification, but completely zero experience with vibe coding.

+Built it in half a day of self-study.
+Improvements are welcome — feel free to open an Issue or PR.

+Please share and star this project to give me more motivation ❤️ Committed to turning the many ideas in my head into real things.

+---

+<321 look here 👆

+Now: open to collaboration 🚨

+Seeking lab or intern positions #aidd #synbio 🙏

+---

 ## What Is This

-A deep distillation of Jackson Wang's public primary sources:
+A deep distillation of Jackson Wang's public primary sources.

-- **Grammy, Billboard, NME, Tribune** in-depth interviews
-- **X (@JacksonWang852)** original posts
-- **MAGICMAN 2 World Tour** concert transcripts (Manila, Mexico City, and more)
-- **Hong Kong media** interviews including TVB
-- **London concert** live transcripts (2023)

-Distilled into: 5 core mental models · 8 decision heuristics · complete Expression DNA (real quote archive + running jokes + multilingual switching map)
+Distilled into: 5 core mental models · 8 decision heuristics · complete Expression DNA 🧬 (real quote archive + running jokes + multilingual switching map)

+Credit to Jackson Wang, TEAM WANG Records, TEAM WANG Design

 ---